ltgcgo/ditzy/docs/data/binfmt.md

 Make the pointer go forward the length set in CDV.
 If the payload contains junk bytes, this command can be used to skip over these junk bytes.

 #### `4`: Send
 Send a message from payload, with length set in CDV.
+A length of `0` effectively means a keep-alive request.

 #### `5`: Acknowledge
 Acknowledge a sent message.
 CDV indicates nothing.